rparkins999/CalendarTrigger/README.md

      alt="DefineClassDropdownScreen"
      height=600em>

 Now you can select the event name, location, or description in which to search.
 The other dropdown box selects match or non-match.
 The field to the right is a text input for the match string: an empty string means no test.
-As soon as you type something into the match string field, it add an OR condition and an AND condition, so that the screen looks like this:
+As soon as you type something into the match string field, it adds an OR condition and an AND condition, so that the screen looks like this:

 <img src="./assets/DefineClassConditionScreen.png"
      alt="DefineClassConditionScreen"